ASDAN offers a range of nationally approved qualifications based around the development of personal, social and employability skills.

 - Data Protection

-- To ensure your centre meets the ASDAN approval criteria, a centre approval visit may be required.
-If your centre is selected this will incur a cost, please see the pricing and fees information for further details.
+- To ensure your centre meets the ASDAN approval criteria, a centre approval visit will be required; this visit will incur a cost, please see the pricing and fees information for further details.

 - Attend the appropriate training.